surrealdb-community/surrealql_vscode/README.md

 ```
 will have highlighting!

 > Help wanted!
 If you want to help look into `./syntaxes/surrealql.json`!
+This is still a prototype and WIP.

 ### Language config
 See `./language-configuration.json`

 ### Language server (WIP)
 Integration with language server!